This vignette is a short

 #> Number of iterations to convergence: 1

-stomatal optimization) model as described in Medlyn et al. 2011.
-The
+optimization) model as described in Medlyn et al. 2011.
+The output is a

-output is a model object that prints the model formula that is used to
+model object that prints the model formula that is used to estimate

-estimated parameter value(s), as well as the weighted residual
+value(s), as well as the weighted residual sum-of-squares.
+Further

-sum-of-squares.
-Further information on this model object can be obtained
+information on this model object can be obtained using the

-function.
-In this case we have fixed the
+summary function.
+In this case we have fixed the model

-to the function call above), but note that
+fitg0=TRUE to the function call above), but note that the

-the two parameters are usually correlated, and that the values of g0 are not
+two parameters are usually correlated, and that the values of \(g_0\) are not straightforward to interpret

 package).
 We recommend to use this option since otherwise the parameter

-surface conditions, which are probably more relevant for plant
+by taking the surface conditions, which are probably more relevant for

-physiological processes than those measured a certain distance above the
+plant physiological processes than those measured a certain distance

 ## stomatal slope from the USO model (Medlyn et al. 2011)